-If you lived in Nigeria instead of United States, you would:
+If you moved to Nigeria from the United States, you would:

 MAKE 94.7% LESS MONEY EVERY YEAR

 UNITED STATES ($52,800.00 per capita)

 NIGERIA ($2,800.00 per capita)

 In United States, the GDP per capita is $52,800.00 per capita,

 while in Nigeria, that number is $2,800.00 per capita.